gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-fetch-dependency-output-from-state`
-**Environment Variable**: `TERRAGRUNT_FETCH_DEPENDENCY_OUTPUT_FROM_STATE` (set to `true`) When using many dependencies, this option can speed up the dependency processing by fetching dependency output directly from the state file instead of init dependencies and running terraform on them.
+**Environment Variable**: `TERRAGRUNT_FETCH_DEPENDENCY_OUTPUT_FROM_STATE` (set to `true`)

+When using many dependencies, this option can speed up the dependency processing by fetching dependency output directly from the state file instead of init dependencies and running terraform on them.
 NOTE: This is an experimental feature, use with caution.
 Currently only AWS S3 backend is supported.

+### terragrunt-use-partial-parse-config-cache

+**CLI Arg**: `--terragrunt-use-partial-parse-config-cache`
+**Environment Variable**: `TERRAGRUNT_USE_PARTIAL_PARSE_CONFIG_CACHE` (set to `true`)

+This flag can be used to drastically decrease time required for parsing Terragrunt files.
+The effect will only show if a lot of similar includes are expected such as the root terragrunt.hcl include.
+NOTE: This is an experimental feature, use with caution.